 If your family name begins M-Z Contact Dr. Mumbi Mwangi email@example.com

 5. I see courses listed on the registration system I cannot enroll in because they are set at zero enrollment.
-What are WS 345, WS 444?
+What are WS 345 and WS 444?

 WS 345: Practicum is an applied, independent project.
 Students usually take these credits when they have a specific, large scale project they want to pursue that is related to WS.
 They work independently throughout the semester under the supervision of a WS faculty member.